-•A policy is an instance of a "policy class", namely some subclass of MissingHostKeyPolicy such as RejectPolicy (the default), AutoAddPolicy, WarningPolicy, or a user-created subclass.
+- A policy is a "policy class" (or instance thereof), namely some subclass of MissingHostKeyPolicy such as RejectPolicy (the default), AutoAddPolicy, WarningPolicy, or a user-created subclass. - A host key is known when it appears in the client object's cached host keys structures (those manipulated by load system host keys and/or load host keys).